suncoast-devs/handbook/lessons/react-intro/index.md

 ## Start with `hard coded` content

 Much like how we started with HTML, we want to get the content onto the page.
-Let's open up our main component, the `App` component and put this static content on the page.
+Let's open up our main component, the `App` component, and put this static content on the page.

 ```javascript